Pillar III · position

 Separation is not a posture.
 It is an architectural property.

-The boundary between IT and OT is not enforced by policy, not enforced by trust, not enforced by intention.
+The boundary between IT and Manufacturing Operations is not enforced by policy, not enforced by trust, not enforced by intention.
 It is enforced by:

 • Zero Trust ↔ Managed Trust.
 The box terminates Zero Trust on the IT side and begins Managed Trust on the ACS side.
 PERA+‘s framing, made concrete.